gregpalmier/rkhunter-cookbook/README.md

 Contributing
 ------------
-TODO: (optional) If this is a public cookbook, detail the process for contributing.
-If this is a private cookbook, remove this section.

-e.g.
 1. Fork the repository on Github
 2. Create a named feature branch (like `add_component_x`)
-3. Write you change
+3. Write your change
 4. Write tests for your change (if applicable)
 5. Run the tests, ensuring they all pass
 6. Submit a Pull Request using Github

 License and Authors
 -------------------
-License: Nothing here.
-Do what you wish.
+License: Apache
 Authors: Greg Palmier